What Is NewPipe?

 - Supports YouTube, SoundCloud, Bandcamp, PeerTube, and more

-- Lightweight — small app size and low resource usage
+- Small app size and low resource usage

 Platform Support

 Android only.
 Available through F-Droid and GitHub releases.
-Not available on Google Play Store, iOS, or desktop.
+It is not on the Google Play Store, iOS, or desktop.

 Pros and Cons